 Talking About It Helps

-One of the most powerful antidotes to the shame around intrusive thoughts is simply voicing them — in a safe, non-judgmental space.
+One of the most powerful antidotes to the shame around intrusive thoughts is simply voicing them β in a safe, non-judgmental space.
 Many people carry these thoughts for years without telling anyone, convinced that saying them aloud would confirm their worst fears about themselves.
 In reality, the opposite tends to happen: the thought loses much of its power when it's spoken and met with understanding rather than alarm.

 If talking to someone feels like too much right now, exploring more mental health resources and building your knowledge can be a helpful first step.
-And if you want a private, judgment-free space to start processing what you're experiencing, that's exactly what AI Therapy App is designed for.

 You Are Not Your Thoughts

 This might be the most important thing to take away: the presence of an intrusive thought says almost nothing about who you are.
 Good people have violent intrusive thoughts.
 Devoted parents have thoughts about harming their children.
 Devout people have blasphemous ones.
-The distress you feel about these thoughts is actually a reflection of your values — because you care deeply about not being the kind of person who would act on them.
+The distress you feel about these thoughts is actually a reflection of your values β because you care deeply about not being the kind of person who would act on them.